Tanzu-Solutions-Engineering/steeltoe-workshop-getting-started/02-tracing.md

 }
 ```

 Lets also make it run on a different port then our backend.
-Edit `Properties\launchSettings.json` and change it as following:
+Edit `Properties\launchSettings.json` and **REPLACE** it as following.
+This will remove the default IIS launch profile which we don't need.

 ```json
 {